-Another great way for preparing for a first dental visit is to help them understand what will happen through pictures, videos, and stories.
+Another great way for preparing for your child’s first dental visit is to help them understand what will happen through pictures, videos, and stories.
 Get your child excited about their first dentist appointment by borrowing some children’s books about the dentist from the library or finding a few animated movies about the dentist that you can watch together on YouTube.

 5. Plan a quick pre-visit to the dentist with your child.

 Especially if it is your first time visiting the dentist.
 Consider dropping in beforehand so you and your child can get used to the setting.
 This will also give you a chance to fill out any necessary paperwork without having to worry about getting your child back to the examination room.
 Your child will likely remember the fun playroom, cool lights, and friendly receptionist, and look forward to coming back for their own appointment.

 6. Avoid booking appointments during mealtime and nap-time.